binder

 binder (plural binders)

-- Someone who binds
+- Someone who binds.

-- Someone who binds books, bookbinder.
+- Someone who binds books; a bookbinder.

-- A cover or holder for unbound papers, pages etc.
+- A cover or holder for unbound papers, pages

-- Something that is used to bind things together, often referring to the mechanism that accomplishes this for a book.
+etc. - Something that is used to bind things together, often referring to the mechanism that accomplishes this for a book.

 - (programming) A software mechanism that performs binding.

-- 2004, Paul Vick, The Visual Basic .NET Programming Language (page 389)
+- 2004, Paul Vick, The Visual Basic .NET Programming Language, page 389:

 - The runtime binder considers inheritance and name hiding, and does overload resolution.